 Since my Dermalogica Nightly Lip Treatment was used up, I was looking at something else I could use as an overnight lip treatment.
 It’s important for me to maintain the health of my lips and perioral area as well as my skin during my night-time routines.
 The thing I love the most about this serum is it’s packing in single-use capsules which make it convenient for hygiene (and for travelling if you don’t want to take the whole tub).
 It’s best to use after exfoliating your lips for increased penetration but I find it works just as well for times when I don’t exfoliate.
 I actually find I get two uses for each capsule so I use it at night before bed as well as when I first wake in the morning and it really helps to maintain hydration and prevent cracked lips during colder times or when I am dehydrated.

 First off, I just wanted to mention some of my observed downsides to the Rodan + Fields products.
 The packaging does not contain any information on the ingredients.
 The only way to keep track of the ingredients is to look up the list on the internet.
 Whilst a small inconvenience, I think it’s still important to have an ingredients list on skincare products.
 Also, I’m not fond of products that are packaged in tubs.
 The lip renewing serum capsules are a genius idea and I love the convenience and hygiene benefits of these, but I wish the micro paste did come in a squeeze tube.
 I’m thinking because it’s quite thick in consistency, a tube might be too hard to squeeze product out.
 The eye cream is a tricky one, since you’ll hardly find any eye creams that aren’t packaged in a tub, but I wish more companies would expand on their packaging for eye creams and make them a more hygienic product to use since our eyes are so prone to infection.
-And lastly, the products are not affordable skincare products for those on a budget, and while I believe it’s worth paying more for quality skincare, the price point may be a deterrent for some consumers.
+Even though there are some really effective ingredients, I would also rather higher a concentration of their actives.
+And lastly, the products are not affordable skincare products for those on a budget, and while I believe it’s worth paying more for skincare, the price point may be a deterrent for some consumers.

 But overall I really enjoyed trialling these products.
 I didn’t experience any sensitivity or irritation, but it’s pretty rare for me with skincare anyway.
 I feel like the products do what they were designed to do, and have some good quality ingredients among their formulas too which have a demonstrated history of being effective.
-I think the girls definitely know what they are doing in creating skincare but would rather higher concentrations of active ingredients.
 I am so smitten with the eye cream and think it’s the best one I’ve used yet!
 I think the Rodan + Fields movement will gain some good traction here in Australia, and I am eager to see how the brand develops on our shores.

 In between my posts you can catch up with me on Instagram, Facebook and Pinterest.
 Or, to make sure you never miss a post from me, subscribe to my blog via email!